 In order to rank highly on the SERP, you should be covering most if not all of these topics in an effort to write an article that is as thorough and in-depth as you can.

 Such an article is lengthy and indicates to Google that you have covered the topic completely and are worthy of a high ranking.
-Check one for long articles!

-Aim for over 1500 words, unless your topic of choice is heavy with pictures.
 Here’s a free tool that can help you to generate LSI keywords.

 Once you have identified your main keyword and all the related keywords that you will cover in your article, it’s time to write your post.